The ‘Tefteller Pepper’ is the world’s most valuable record cover

 This peculiar alternate Beatles album sleeve turned up back in the Noughties.
 It was found by an eminent American collector – John Tefteller of Oregon, a man almost fabled for his staggering hoard of rare blues records, who has also dealt in rare Beatles material.

-“I bought a collection of records from a relative of someone who had worked at Capitol Records,” Tefteller tells me, “and it was all 1950s and ’60s material, primarily jazz.
+“I bought a collection of records from a relative of someone who had worked at Capitol Records,” Tefteller told me, “and it was all 1950s and ’60s material, primarily jazz.
 The lady that had it mentioned that there was an unusual Beatles LP in there.
 I was going through the collection and I saw what I thought was a regular Sgt Pepper LP.
 Then all of a sudden it hit me: this doesn’t look right.
 What in the world is this?”

 What Tefteller was looking at, still shrinkwrapped and in pristine condition, was a Sgt Pepper’s Lonely Hearts Club Band album sleeve with the Beatles and some of the famous people removed and other, unfamiliar people put in their places.
 “I tried to research it and I could find nothing about this.
 So I started asking people I’d sold Beatles material to in the past about it.
 And what I heard from a couple of them was that it was made in 1967 as an in-house promotional item.”
 It transpires that the men staring out where the Beatles should be, where WC Fields and Tony Curtis and Marlon Brando and many others should be, are senior employees of Capitol Records in the 1960s, and this strange gem was given to them by their company as a souvenir.

 Two of these turned up on the market a long time ago, but they weren’t in great condition.
 This one is perfect.
 It’s phenomenally rare